clagnut/webtypography/README.md

 ## Adding new items

 The site builds upon the individual guidelines written in Bringhurst's book.
-To add a new guideline, you should add an entry in the PHP array
+To add a new guideline, you should add an entry in the PHP array in `/includes/data.inc.php` and then create an HTML file with the main content in the `/items` folder.